jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 This post will explain 3 breakthrough algorithms for learning these word vectors (also called word embeddings), and provide code examples for getting started with pre-trained models in Python.
 We'll start with [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), which is the oldest of the 3, then explore ways of dealing with its shortcomings in [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and [fasttext](https://arxiv.org/pdf/1607.04606.pdf).

 Why use pre-trained models? - Pre-trained models are great because we don't need a ton of resources to use powerful algorithms.
-Some of the models used here were trained by Google and Facebook on hundreds of millions of words.
-Pretty much impossible on a laptop CPU.
+Some of the models used here were trained by Google and Facebook on hundreds of millions of words which is pretty impossible with a personal laptop CPU.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=3 orderedList=false} -->
 <!-- code_chunk_output -->